shanry/SAMFEO/README.md

 ### Batch mode (input a file in which each line is a structure)
 ``python main.py --t 1 --k 10 --object pd --path data/eterna/eterna100.txt # plus other design options``
+### Batch mode with parallelism (input a file in which each line is a structure)
+``python main.py --t 1 --k 10 --object pd --para --worker_count 10 --batch_size 20 --path data/eterna/eterna100.txt # plus other design options``
 ### Design options
 ``--online`` turn on online mode. \
 ``--t`` set the sampling temprature(T in the paper).
 The default value is 1. \